Ultrafilter Extensions for Veltman Semantics: Introduction

 \section{Introduction}

-Interpretability logics were introduced by Visser in the 1980s as a natural extension of provability logics (\cite{Visser:1990:InterpretabilityLogic}).
+Building upon early work by Montagna and \v{S}vejdar \cite{svejdar1983, montagna1987}, interpretability logics were introduced by Visser in the 1980s as a natural extension of provability logics (\cite{Visser:1990:InterpretabilityLogic}).
 Since then, the field of modal interpretability logics has seen a steady process of becoming a mature discipline.
 A Kripke style semantics for interpretability logics goes by the name of Veltman Semantics.
 After some early modal completeness and decidability results in \cite{JonghVeltman:1990:ProvabilityLogicsForRelativeInterpretability} it was seen that many interpretability logics satisfy various other good properties too, like the Finite Model Property, the Fixpoint Theorem, or Interpolation (see \cite{Visser:1997:OverviewIL,JonghJaparidze:1998:HandbookPTProvabilityLogic}).

 Proof calculi are mostly Hilbert style but sequent style systems and cut-elimination have been studied in \cite{HakoniemiJoosten:2016:TableauxForInterpretabilityLogics, Sasaki:2002:CutFreeIL, DBLP:journals/rsl/BrogiNO25}.
 Topological semantics for interpretability logics have been studied in \cite{Iwata:2021:TopologicalSemantics}.
 Verbrugge semantics (\cite{JoostenMasMikecVukovic:2024:OverviewVerbrugge}) is a generalization of Veltman semantics that is reminiscent of neighbourhood semantics.
 However, plain Veltman semantics is still the predominant semantics used for interpretability logics.